 Ultimately in good times or bad times, it’s our core identity that determines who we are.
 Apart from all of the other roles, hobbies, and labels in our lives, core identity can only be sustained by a daily battle for our character that is fortified by courage and commitment and anchored in our spiritual core.
 Here’s a magnified look at these elements –

-The Core Identity of Politicians
+The Core Identity Challenge Faced by Politicians

 If you don’t believe that our core identity is what’s really crucial to honorable leadership, just look around at the famous folks who are biting the dust, with some ending up behind bars.
 Thankfully in that solitude, they’re pressured to come face to face with their core identity like I did.